 Description

-Smoked Spatchcock Turkey – an absolutely delicious, flavorful smoked spatchcock turkey recipe – perfect for Thanksgiving or any holiday!
+An absolutely delicious, flavorful Smoked Spatchcock Turkey recipe – perfect for Thanksgiving or any other holiday!

 Ingredients